yyu1230/yyu1230/README.md

 ## Hi there 👋

 My name is Grace.
-I am a 2nd-year undergrad reading Maths & Stats at Oxford.
-My primary research interest is in <ins>Multi-Agent Systems</ins>, which lies at the intersection of Math, Stats, CompSci, Econ, and various social and behavioural sciences!
-I've also been involved in AI Accountability (which is AI Ethics x Safety x Governance).
-As you can see, I'm very into interdisciplinary stuff!
+I am a 3rd-year undergrad reading Maths & Stats at Oxford.
+I have wide-ranging interests -- spanning ethics, game theory, data science, artificial intelligence, and finance -- and am especially passionate about exploring the intersection of social and behavioural sciences with quantitative analysis!!

 My pronouns are she/they.
-You can reach me via [LinkedIn](https://www.linkedin.com/in/ygraceyu/) or yu\[at\]maths.ox.ac.uk
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/ygraceyu/) or [email](mailto:yongqing.grace.yu@gmail.com).

 <!--
 **yyu1230/yyu1230** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.